Special Issue on Game Competition Frameworks for Research and Education

 Instructions for Submissions

-Authors should follow normal ToG guidelines for their submissions, but clearly identify their papers for this special issue during the submission process.
+Authors should follow normal ToG guidelines for their submissions, but clearly identify their papers for this special issue during the submission process and in the cover letter.
 Extended versions of previously published conference or workshop papers are welcome, provided that the journal paper is a significant extension, and is accompanied by a cover letter explaining the additional contribution.
 See here for author information and page length limit.

 Aim & Scope